mark-e-deyoung/PowerShellScripts/README_ListSteamGames.md

 ## Requirements

 - PowerShell 7 or higher.
-- Steam must be installed in its default location.
+- Steam must be installed, and the registry path to Steam must be available.

 ## Note

-- The script assumes Steam is installed in its default location.
-If Steam is installed elsewhere, you will need to modify the script accordingly.
+- Ensure that Steam is installed correctly, and the registry entry for Steam is intact for the script to work properly.